buildbreakdo/lambda-starter/README.md

 `npm run watch`

 ### Start
-Run API Gateway locally using `template.yml` configuration.
-This configuration points to `build/index.js`.

-`npm run start`

-Navigate to `localhost:5000` to see your function live locally.
-Changes are automatically watched for.
+Used to be the case that we had to deploy a lambda function to test what would actually happen in a production environment.
+This is no longer the case, now we can emulate API Gateway locally using SAM Local.
+The `template.yml` file in the root of the repository is the configuration used by SAM Local (points to code in `build/index.js`).

-#### Local Development
+Local Development Prerequisites.
-Prerequisites.
 Running Serverless projects and functions locally with SAM Local requires Docker to be installed and running.

  - macOS: [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)
  - Windows: [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe)